 Government and Politics

-It is the President of India who nominates an administrator or Lieutenant Governor to preside over the Government and Politics of Dadra and Nagar Haveli.
-Dadra and Nagar Haveli had long been under the Portuguese rule and it was only in the year 1954 that it was included within the Sub - Continent of India.
-Even then the Government and Politics of Dadra and Nagar Haveli was independent and self Governing.
+The union territories of India are controlled directly by the federal national government as they are defined as "The sub-national administrative divisions of India".
+Dadra and Nagar Haveli is an important union territory of India and therefore the government and politics of Dadra and Nagar Haveli is administered by the Indian federal government.
+It is the President of India who nominates an administrator or Lieutenant Governor to preside over the government and politics of Dadra and Nagar Haveli.
+It had long been under the Portuguese rule and it was only in the year 1954 that it was included within the subcontinent of India.
+Even then the government and politics here was independent and self-governing.
 More Details...

+The Dadra & Nagar Haveli region is blessed with heavenly natural beauty.
+The union territory has emerged as a popular tourist hub but managed to maintain its serene beauty.
+However with the progress of time, Dadra and Nagar Haveli has witnessed a rise in population due to various reasons.
 It was once inhabited by backward tribes.
-With the inflow and influences of tourists, people from neighboring areas and due to the government efforts, they have started coming in the mainstream of modern society.
-This has also led to the startling improvement in Dadra & Nagar Haveli Education scenario.
-While discussing about Dadra & Nagar Haveli Education, one must mention the various academic and training institutes around the region.
+With the inflow and influences of tourists, people from neighbouring areas and due to the government efforts, have started coming in the mainstream of modern society.
+This has also led to the startling improvement in the education scenario of the place.
+While discussing about education of this union territory, one must mention the various academic and training institutes around the region.
 More Details...

 The location of the territory near the National Highway 8 or the Western Express Highway helps it connect to the major Indian cities like Delhi, Mumbai and Baroda.
-The place can even be reached by the following trains, which run through the Vapi Railway Station, the nearest station to Dadra & Nagar Haveli:
+The place can even be reached by the following trains, which run through the Vapi railway station, the nearest station to Dadra & Nagar Haveli:

 - Rajdhani Express

-- Satabdi Express
+- Shatabdi Express

 - Karnavati Express

-Last Updated on : September 24, 2014
+Last Updated on : December 19, 2014